Skip to main content

 Research Interests

 Our research is focused on signaling mechanisms involved in vascular disease and cancer.
-The long term goal of our research is to better understand the biology of serine proteases and their inhibitors (serpins) and to investigate their potential as targets for diagnostic applications or rational drug-based therapies for cancer and vascular diseases.
+We focus on the biology of serine proteases and their inhibitors (serpins) to determine their potential as targets for diagnostic applications or rational drug-based therapies for various diseases.
 Proteases are powerful hydrolytic enzymes that mediate cleavage, activation and degradation of many cellular proteins, and therefore play fundamental roles in virtually every aspect of cell behavior, including survival, growth, differentiation, and malignant transformation.

-Recently, through genomics and database mining approaches, the existence of membrane anchored serine proteases, a unique group of molecules that contain serine protease domains in addition to multiple other structural domains, and which include hydrophobic membrane-anchoring sequences has been recognized.
+Recently, through genomics and database mining approaches, the existence of membrane-anchored serine proteases has been recognized.
+This is a unique group of molecules that contain serine protease domains in addition to multiple other structural domains, and which include hydrophobic membrane-anchoring sequences.
 We currently know very little about these enzymes and their activities.
-Disruption or mutation of several of the genes encoding these proteases are directly associated with inherited genetic diseases, and while many of the membrane anchored serine proteases show restricted tissue distribution in normal cells, their expression is widely dysregulated during tumor growth and progression.
+Disruption or mutation of several of the genes encoding these proteases are directly associated with inherited genetic diseases, and while many of the membrane-anchored serine proteases show restricted tissue distribution in normal cells, their expression is widely dysregulated during tumor growth and progression.

 A detailed understanding of these proteases and how they interact with other proteases and cell associated signaling molecules is necessary for our understanding of cell growth and regulation as it relates to cancer, angiogenesis and vascular diseases.